tohtsky/myFM/README.md

 ```

 ## Examples for Relational Data format
-Below is a toy movielens-like example which utilizes relational data format proposed in [Rendle,].
+Below is a toy movielens-like example which utilizes relational data format proposed in [3].

 This example, however, is too simplistic to exhibit the computational advantage of this data format.
 For an example with drastically reduced computational complexity, see `examples/ml-100k-extended.ipynb`;